Veeresh-1316/P2P_Crypto_2/design.md

 ### EventQueue

-We are maintaining two event schedulers, one for latency simulation, one for block mining simulation:
-- scheduler = PriorityQueueScheduler()
-  - This is the event handler which handles the event of transaction and block receival by target peer after some calculated latency.
-  - Transactions to be forwarded to other peers connected to you, are put in this event queue to reach the other peer after the specifed latency time
-  - This mimics the transmission latency between the peers

-- block_publisher = PriorityQueueScheduler1()
+- We are using python's inbuilt async - await functionalities to mimic the event queue simulation.
+- Whenever a new function must be called parallelly, asyncio.create_task(function()) is called, and the rest is automatically handled.
-  - This is the event handler which simulates the block creation time.
+- This is needed for Block and Transaction forwardingwith delay to neighbour peers, and also to mimic block creation delay.
-  - After the random Tk is calculated for a generated block, an event is inserted into the handler which checks the block after Tk time, to see if its still valid to be published into the blockchain
+- The delay is simulated by using 'await asyncio.sleep(delay)'.

-### Working of the Blockchain
+### Working of the Blockchain (HONEST MINER)

 - Transaction creation:
   - every peer generates transactions randomly at times chosen from an exponential distribution whose mean tim is Ttx